blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Particle Physics/Standard Model/Quantum Chromodynamics.md

 - Quarks are bound together by a binding force, mediated by [[bosons]] called [[gluons]]
 - When attempting to remove a quark

-Vacuum Expectation Value of Higgs Field
+Chiral Symmetry breaking - Forming pions - Served as a prototype and an ingredient for the Higgs Mechanism Vacuum Expectation Value of Higgs Field (246 GeV).